 Some instruments (particularly radios) also support use of a mouse scrollwheel to change values.
+Other controls (such as throttle) can also be dragged using the left mouse button.

 5.6 The Head Up Display

 FlightGear also provides a HUD (Head Up Display).
 HUDs are generally found in military aircraft and some very advanced jets.
 However, FlightGear also allows you to use a HUD on many GA aircraft.
 To activate the HUD, press 'h'.